How does hot weather affect my heart?

 Elderly people and very young children have more difficulty in regulating their temperature and so can be more at risk from extreme temperatures.
 In hot weather, check on your friends and relatives regularly to make sure they are cool and comfortable.

-Read our information sheet on travel and your heart.
+Read our page on travel and your heart.